 - 1 tbsp caster sugar

 To make the dough, place the flours, salt, sugar and yeast into a large bowl and stir.
 Make a well in the centre of the flour and pour in the water, gradually mixing in the flour to form a soft dough.

 Tip out and knead on an oiled work surface for about 10 minutes or until the dough is smooth and elastic.
-Place it into a bowl, cover and leave to rise for 24 hours.
+Place it into a bowl, cover with cling film and refrigerate for 24 hours.